Here’s a Beauty Product You Never Knew You Needed

 In a pinch, a small dab of lube on the cheekbones creates a glossy reflection.
 Tap it on rather than smearing it to avoid disturbing any makeup underneath.
 As it dries, the lube retains its shiny glow, but doesn’t stay sticky, so you won’t have to deal with the discomfort of hair sticking to your cheekbones throughout the day.

 Mixed with loose pigments or glitter, lube makes for a satisfyingly sticky base.
 This means your product will stick where you want it, not fall on the rest of your face, retain a stronger pigment, and last much longer.
 What’s not to like about that?

 If you’re going bare-legged and haven’t seen the sun for a while, a slathering of lube down the calf will make you look freshly moisturized and super smooth, adding a healthy glow to your stems.

 If you’ve been tempted by this Instagram trend but unable to reconcile yourself with the repulsive feeling of a goopy eyelid, fear no more.
 Lube has the unique ability of looking wet while actually being dry.
 Magic.

 As a brow gel

-Combed through brows with a spoolie, lube gives flexible, non-crusty, and long-lasting hold.
+Comb it through your eyebrows with a spoolie, and lube will give them a flexible, non-crusty, and long-lasting hold.
 It also adds a subtle gleam to the hairs, making them look shiny and healthy.
 It’s the perfect no-makeup look to add to your regime.